wschpero/wschpero.github.io/README.md

 wschpero.github.io
 ========

-Data for williamschpero.com.
+Code for williamschpero.com.
 This website is:

 * Based on the web design of [Jonathan McGlone](https://github.com/jmcglone/jmcglone.github.io).
 * Licensed under a Creative Commons Attribution 3.0 Unported License.